-Try adding leftover ground beef or chicken to make it a meal in a bowl.
+Try adding leftover ground beef or chicken mixed in with your arroz rojo or on the side to make it a meal in a bowl.
 Add black beans instead, for a meatless lunch or dinner.

 With only a few ingredients that you probably already have in your pantry, you can be enjoying a delicious homemade Spanish rice in about 30 minutes or so.